 - I have an awesome new-mom trick… I can fall asleep within 15 seconds.
 Sometimes I blink & it turns into a “mini nap”.

-- When you check into the hospital be sure to check your IV-Stand and make sure it rolls smoothly.
+- If you tested positive for Strep-B, when you check into the hospital be sure to check your IV-Stand and make sure it rolls smoothly.
 Otherwise you may get stuck with the one I got and when you try to roll/push it you know you got one like the ghetto cart people leave in the aisle at Walmart.

 - I didn’t want to send Sarah to the nursery, even at night, because I wanted to stare at her and watch her sleep.
-Do yourself a favor and let them take her, even if just for a few hours, otherwise you won’t get any sleep then, or for the next 2+ weeks.
+I don’t regret that decision for a second.

 - Eat on your way to the hospital, even if you are in heavy intense labor.
-Otherwise you are stuck with ice chips from the moment you check-in until the baby arrives.
-By the time I got to eat it had been over 32 hours since my last meal.
+Otherwise you are stuck with ice chips from the moment you check-in until possibly hours after the baby arrives.
+By the time I got to eat it had been well over 32 hours since my last meal.